A DAY IN THE LIFE

 05

-When my wife left for the Middle East in search of better opportunities, life shifted in a way I could never have fully prepared for.
-Overnight, I became both mother and father to our children.
+When my wife left for the Middle East in search of better opportunities, life shifted in ways I could never have fully prepared for.
+Almost overnight, I became both mother and father to our children.
+It was not merely a change in routine, it marked the beginning of a new chapter that demanded constant adjustment, quiet endurance, and a kind of resilience I had previously admired only from a distance.

 Life Begins at 40